snovvcrash/round-robin-scheduler/README.md

 The implementation involves creating a shared library *libsched.so* (in Linux environment), linking it with a driver-program *test_lib.exec* and automation of the entire process above by writing a *Makefile*.

-You can vary the total number of jobs put to scheduling by changing the `PROCESS_NUMBER` constant in *sched.h*.
+You can vary the total number of jobs put to the scheduling by changing the `PROCESS_NUMBER` constant in *sched.h*.

 ## How-to-build: